Education of Looked After and Previously Looked After Children

-Governing bodies should ensure that appropriate staff have the information they need in relation to a child's Looked After legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order), and contact arrangements with birth parents or those with Parental Responsibility.
-They should also have information about the child's care arrangements and the levels of authority delegated to the carer.
-The designated safeguarding lead, through the Designated Teacher for Looked After and previously Looked After children, should have details of the child's social worker and the name of the Virtual School Head.
+Governing bodies should ensure that appropriate staff have the information they need in relation to a child's Looked After legal status.
+The Designated Safeguarding Lead, through the Designated Teacher for Looked After Children and Previously Looked After Children, should have details of the child's social worker and the name of the Virtual School Head.

-A previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
-When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group.
+A Previously Looked After Child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep Previously Looked After Children safe.
+When dealing with Looked After Children and Previously Looked After Children, it is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group.

-The Virtual School Head is integral to ensuring that local authorities discharge their duty to provide suitable advice and information for the purpose of promoting the educational achievement of previously looked-after children.
+The Virtual School Head is integral to ensuring that local authorities discharge their duty to provide suitable advice and information for the purpose of promoting the educational achievement of Previously Looked After Children.
 They can also undertake any activity they consider appropriate where that activity will promote the educational achievement of such children in their area.
 The VSH should promote a culture that takes account of the child's views according to age and understanding in identifying and meeting their educational needs.

 The Personal Education Plan (PEP) allows the social worker, residential staff/carer and Designated Teacher at the child's school or, where the child has no school place, the education service, in conjunction with the child, to set out what needs to happen to meet the educational needs of the child.

-The Personal Education Plan should be initiated as part of the Care Plan before the child becomes Looked After (or within 10 working days in the case of an emergency placement), and be available for the first Looked After Review meeting and all subsequeny reviews.
+The Personal Education Plan should be initiated as part of the Care Plan before the child becomes Looked After (or within 10 working days in the case of an emergency placement), and be available for the first Looked After Review meeting and all subsequent Looked After Reviews.

-All looked after children in an early years provision (such as a nursey or pre-school playgroup), or who are of compulsory school age (to 18) must have a PEP, whether or not they currently attend a school/Unit.
+All Looked After Children must have a Care Plan, of which the PEP is an integral part.
+The PEP (pre-school age to 18) should be initiated as part of the Care Plan.
 It provides essential information to ensure that appropriate support is in place to enable the child to achieve the targets set.
 It is also a record of the child's leisure interests and educational achievement.

 The Designated Teacher leads on how the PEP is developed and used in school to make sure the child's progress towards education targets is monitored, with the Virtual School Head having a quality assurance role.

-All of those involved in the PEP process at all stages should involve the child (according to understanding and ability) and, where appropriate, the child's parent and/or relevant family member.
+All of those involved in the PEP process at all stages should involve the child (according to understanding and ability) and, where appropriate, the child's parent/carer and/or relevant family member.

 The PEP is an evolving record, and arrangements for the flow of information to develop, review and update the PEP should be in place to ensure the VSH, Designated Teacher, carer and, where appropriate, child and parent have a copy of the latest version of the document.
 Virtual School Heads should make arrangements for PEPs to be reviewed each school term.

-The designated teacher would normally have overall responsibility for leading the process of target setting for looked-after children in school, should monitor and track how their attainment progresses, and ensure that identified actions are put in place.
-The designated teacher will help the school and the local authority that looks after the child to decide what arrangements work best in the development and review of the PEP.
+The Designated Teacher would normally have overall responsibility for leading the process of target setting for looked-after children in school, should monitor and track how their attainment progresses, and ensure that identified actions are put in place.
+The Designated Teacher will help the school and the local authority that looks after the child to decide what arrangements work best in the development and review of the PEP.

 In addition the PEP should have:

-So that there can be an informed discussion at the statutory review of the care plan about the child's progress in school, the designated teacher is responsible for ensuring that:
+So that there can be an informed discussion at the statutory review of the Care Plan about the child's progress in school, the Designated Teacher is responsible for ensuring that:

-The school and the local authority which looks after the child have a shared responsibility for helping looked-after children to achieve and enjoy.
+The school and the local authority which looks after the child have a shared responsibility for helping Looked After Children to achieve and enjoy.
 The content, implementation and review of the PEP enable both the school and local authority to discuss how they can help achieve this.
 The PEP review should be done through a meeting involving the social worker, the young person, carers and others, such as the VSH.

 The PEP must include the contact details of the Virtual School Head for the authority that looks after the child.